poult-lab/daily-word/english_words_ learning.md

 [adv] It's about halfway between London and Bristol.

 "at an equal distance between two points; in the middle of a period of time"

+11.guard   [ɡɑːd]

+[noun] a security guard.

+"a person, such as a soldier, a police officer or a prison officer, who protects a place or people, or prevents prisoners from escaping"

+[verb] The dog was guarding its owner's luggage. "to protect property, places or people from attack or danger"

+[verb] The prisoners were guarded by soldiers. "to prevent prisoners from escaping"

+[verb phrase] **guard against sth**" to guard against accidents/disease.to take care to prevent sth or to protect yourself from sth"